lifeBalance/mongo-express/README/bootstrap.md

     p Welcome to #{title}
       span(class="glyphicon glyphicon-thumbs-up" aria-hidden="true")
 ```
-A `div` element with the `.jumbotron` class and a glyphicon should be enough to check that everything is working properly.
+A `div` element with the `.jumbotron` class and a a `span` with a `.glyphicon` should be enough to check that everything is working properly.

 Check out the `v0.2` tag of the project to see how's it going so far: